henryblacksmith24/HB-MAME-24/README.md

 **NonCommercial** - You may ***NOT*** use the material for commercial purposes.

 ## Thanks & Attribution
-- Theme.xml & Readme.md based on: Nico La Rosa (Chicuelo Theme)
+- Readme.md based on: Nico La Rosa (Chicuelo Theme)
 - Arrows Created by Freepik
 - Selector base by Ruckage